 2. Low and slow - Simmer

-Drain the re-hydrated beans from the majority of the water (exact amount of water remaining doesn't matter.
-At least 2 inches in the pot).
+Drain the re-hydrated beans from the majority of the water (exact amount of water remaining doesn't matter).
+Add water so beans are covered by at least 2 inches in the pot.
 Lightly season the water with salt, about a tsp.
 Add aromatics like: peeled garlic, halved onion or shallot or leek, a celery stalk, a carrot or all of the above.
 Throw in some fresh herbs like celery leaves or parsley or oregano or thyme or sage or rosemary or a combination and a bay leaf or two.

 Bring the beans to a boil, lightly cover and then reduce to a simmer for the remainder of the cooking.
 Or cover and place in 275 degree oven.
 Simmering can take 1-2 hours (soaked beans will cook more quickly).
 Check beans after 45 minutes for the taste and mouth-feel you like!